 Parks, recreation.
 Lake Shore Plaza has excellent park access.

 Directly south of Lake Shore Plaza is a pleasant park that’s actually the roof of a parking garage.

 The building is two blocks from Navy Pier and is close to Jane Addams Memorial Park, Ohio Street Beach and the Lakefront Trail.
 River Esplanade Park, home to Centennial Fountain, is four blocks south of the building.

 Lake Shore Park, which has a running track, softball fields, tennis courts, a playground and a small field house, is four short blocks north.
 The Museum of Contemporary Art is at the west end of the park and just west of the museum is the delightful, tree-shrouded Seneca Playlot Park.

 CTA bus service, via multiple routes, is excellent along Michigan Ave, Illinois St (one-way East-bound) and Grand Ave (one-way West-bound).
 Cabs are always plentiful in the area.

 Zipcar car-sharing locations are nearby.

 Lake Shore Plaza has quick access to and from Lake Shore Drive.
 Reaching I-90/94 and the rest of the city’s expressway grid can often be time-consuming.
 Expect near-gridlock conditions when there’s a major event in the neighborhood.

-Rentals are typically available in a number of nearby condo buildings, sometimes at sharply lower rents than in the newer apartment buildings.
+Rentals are typically available in a number of nearby condo buildings.

 Lake Shore Plaza in the news